albanie/mcnRFCN/README.md

 There are scripts to evaluate models on the `pascal voc` and `mscoco` datasets.
 The training code is still in the verfication process.

-### Dependencies
+### Installation

+This module can be installed with the MatConvNet `vl_contrib` package manger.
 Due to the significant similarity in model design, this code re-uses part of the `mcnFasterRCNN` implementation.
-The following modules are required (these can be installed with `vl_contrib`):
+The following modules are required (these can also be installed with `vl_contrib`):

 * [autonn](https://github.com/vlfeat/autonn) - a wrapper module for matconvnet
 * [GPU NMS](https://github.com/albanie/mcnNMS) - a CUDA-based implementation of non-maximum supression